Background to the West Midlands Investment Zone

 Advanced manufacturing is a core strength of the West Midlands, contributing £10.4 billion to the regional economy and supporting 11.3% of local jobs, well above the national average and with significant growth potential, aligning with the regional economic policies.

-The West Midlands hosts key manufacturing companies including Jaguar Land Rover and Collins Aerospace, with Aston Martin and JCB in the wider region, alongside leading research institutions, including for example MTC, Warwick Manufacturing Group and UK BIC.
+The West Midlands hosts key manufacturing companies including Jaguar Land Rover and Collins Aerospace, with Aston Martin and JCB in the wider region, alongside leading research institutions, including, for example MTC, Warwick Manufacturing Group and UK BIC.
 Overall, a third of all British-made cars roll off West Midlands’ production lines with growing electric vehicle and battery capabilities.

 To maximise the opportunities from IZ policy and to genuinely reflect the breadth of the West Midlands economy, this focus on ‘advanced manufacturing’ was drawn to incorporate its intersections with electric vehicle and battery development, research and manufacturing, green industries, med-tech and health-tech, and the underlying digital capabilities that support the ‘advanced’ part of the sector title.